ducasp/MSX-Development/UNAPI/HGET/README.md

 # HGET v1.3

-HGETF v1.3 is based on HGET v1.1 by Nestor Soriano / Konamiman.
+HGET v1.3 is based on HGET v1.1 by Nestor Soriano / Konamiman.

 How HGET v1.3 is any different than the original HGET?